What is Forest Bathing?

 Forest bathing is not just about calming the body though.

-It about relationship, being in connection with the land and with the quiet intelligence of nature.
+It is about relationship, being in connection with the land and with the quiet intelligence of nature.
 This is not about escape.
-It’s about return.
+It is about return.
 A remembering.
 When people learn how to be with nature, they remember not only how to care for themselves but how to care for the world around them.

 Nature Is Nearer Than You Think